rabbitmq/rabbitmq-jms-client/README.md

     mvn clean verify

 You can also provide your own broker node.
-To disable the automatic test cluster setup, disable the `setup-test-node` Maven
+To disable the automatic test node setup, disable the `setup-test-node` Maven
 profile:

     mvn clean verify -P '!setup-test-node'